 When the beams are broken by someone it can do a few different things:

 - Trigger the CCTV to show a pop-up of the exact camera which is recording that scene to the watching security team

 You can take it further by having thermal imaging set-up with your CCTV to ensure that the beams only notify you if it is a human rather than a small animal like a fox.

 This was particularly useful for one of our clients with a Distribution centre – the thieves used a gap from the car park, to dive in and grab stock off the back of the lorry.
 This happened a few times, so we placed beam technology and integrated it with the CCTV which enabled the security team to be mobilised quickly.Where are your Access Points?

 Likely, your car park will sit near your building so in effect, it becomes a point of entry.
 It is worth taking note of any access points to the car park but also leading to the main building(s) such as pedestrian entrances and ensure that they have to get through another layer of security.
 For instance, you may want a pedestrian gate leading from the car park to the path which takes you to the main building which is controlled by access control.
 That extra layer means one more layer someone has to get through.

 Permits are a good way of controlling how many cars are allowed in the car park at any one time.
 You could take it one step further and assign each staff member a designated parking space which means that the more vulnerable employees are nearer to the main building.

 You can also have visitor permits available for guests.

-Get a FREE Security Audit of your Car Park
+Book a FREE Security Audit for your Staff Car Park